 I am confident that, if the Congress enacts the programs that I have recommended, the means available for an effective attack on crime will have been substantially strengthened.
 I call upon the Congress to act swiftly on these recommendations.
 I also call upon State and local governments to move rapidly in strengthening their processes of criminal justice.
-Togetner, we will restore to this nation that sense of domestic tranquility so essential to the pursuit of happiness.
+Together, we will restore to this nation that domestic tranquility pledged to the lawabiding citizen in the Constitution.